-Road, Local Access: A public road with a limited through function, predominantly providing access to individual lots.
+Road, Local Access: A publicly owned and maintained streetpublic road with a limited through function, predominantly providing access to individual lots.
 Local access roads are an outlet for neighborhoods, or may link neighborhoods, to the collector road network.
 Local access roads are characterized by low traffic volumes and low speeds.